Features we're building to help combat the coronavirus.

 - Augment human capabilities.
 Thermal screening combined with facial recognition can track more people, more precisely and with far less effort than handheld devices.
 It also makes fully unmanned setups possible, removing the need to expose staff to potential health threats.

 - Accelerate contact tracing.
 Contact tracing has historically been a manual process.
 Facial recognition technology can help identify anyone who might have had close contact with someone during their infectious window.

 - Extend hardware capabilities.
 Similarly to the way we augment any IP camera with deep learning algorithms, the same could be achieved for bi-spectrum thermal devices, as their API capabilities, accuracy, precision and features vary significantly from manufacturer to manufacturer.
 Most of these cameras have been designed to adapt and be resilient to ambient temperature, but can’t measure nor manage individual baselines.
 Some of these cameras have facial recognition capabilities inbuilt, but with minimal functionality.

 - Generate powerful insights.
 Temperature metadata in Nirovision allows for the analysis of trends over time, by itself but also in combination with any other identity-related metadata.
 These type of analytics can help improve workplace health and safety measures in the long term.

-We call Nirovision an Identity Platform because identifying someone extends beyond names and faces – identities encompass the groups people associate with, preferences, behaviours and any information pertinent to the subject.
+We consider Nirovision as an identity platform because identifying someone extends beyond names and faces – identities encompass the groups people associate with, preferences, behaviours and any information pertinent to the subject.
 Following this line of thought, “body temperature” is a type of identity metadata.